What trends create opportunities or risks in the European market for natural food additives?

 The trend of removing synthetic ingredients from food products is gaining momentum in Europe.
 Rising consumer awareness, media campaigns and pressure from non-governmental organisations (NGOs) are driving this trend.

-According to the Oekobarometer 2017 study conducted by the German Ministry of Agriculture and Nutrition, the average German consumer’s main reasons for buying organic products include animal welfare and avoidance of additives and pesticides.
+According to the Ökobarometer 2019 study conducted by the German Ministry of Agriculture and Nutrition, the main reason German consumers buy organic products is less additives and processing aids (90%).
+Other leading reasons for buying organic foods are animal welfare (95%), regional origin (93%) and social standards (92%).

 Note: All figures are rounded